West Herts Breast Care Unit

 We also schedule procedures on the opposite breast, if this becomes necessary to achieve better symmetry.
 This may involve reducing its size or lifting the breast by tightening the skin, with or without an additional implant.

-Our surgeons and breast care nurses provide counselling on the options available for reconstruction, with the aid of photographs of patients who have had reconstructions at West Herts.
+Our surgeons and breast care nurses provide counselling and information on the options available for reconstruction, with the aid of photographs of patients who have had reconstructions at West Herts and the Royal Free Hospital.

-Breast Clinicians
+Breast Surgeons

 Mr Simon Thomson, Consultant Breast, Reconstructive and General Surgeon